aduros/wasm4/site/docs/tutorials/snake/placing-the-fruit.md

 Indexed PNG files can be created by several image apps like [Aseprite](https://www.aseprite.org/) or [GIMP](https://www.gimp.org/).

-The image we import is a 8x8 PNG file with exactly 4 colors.
-And it's this image here:
+The image we import is a 8x8 PNG file with exactly 4 colors:

 ![Zoomed Fruit](images/fruit-zoomed.webp)
 This image is zoomed by 800%.